tamilselvanarjun/auto-ed/paper.md

 it with numeric and symbolic differentiation, and introduce the basics of forward mode for a single-input, single-output function.
 In the second module, we expand on the first module to include more of the theory underlying the forward mode, including a consideration of multiple input variables.
 We also emphasize the computational table and the graph structure in more detail.
-Manual exercises are complemented with the `Auto-eD` web application.
 The third module introduces the reverse mode of automatic differentiation and connects it to the famous backpropagation algorithm.
 The fourth module concludes with a series of possible extensions and a discussion of how automatic differentiation might be performed in software.
 The fourth module has been used to help students focus their final software development project.
-Each module is accompanied by a series of exercises.
+Each module is accompanied by a series of exercises, where manual exercises are complemented with the `Auto-eD` web application.

 ## Experience of Use
 A similar structure of course modules has been used to teach these concepts in the CS107/CS207/AC207 class at the Institute